 - American has permanently canceled its Philadelphia to Manchester route, meaning there’s less oneworld transatlantic capacity in Manchester

-This coincides with Aer Lingus joining the oneworld transatlantic joint venture, which means the airline will benefit from more pricing power and better connectivity.
+This service has been delayed by several months due to United States border restrictions still not having been lifted.
+This new service coincides with Aer Lingus joining the oneworld transatlantic joint venture, which means the airline will benefit from more pricing power and better connectivity.

 What do you make of Aer Lingus’ new Manchester transatlantic service?